 I will always remember every appointment with our developmental pediatrician where I was faced with the decision to try medication for each of my children.
 It is a HARD decision.
 But it is also a choice.
 I have written this post in hopes that it will empower you as a parent when you are faced with the choice to medicate your special needs child.

-I just finished saying a quick prayer before starting this post.
-The title alone can stir up strong emotions in so many people for different reasons.
+The title of this post alone can stir up strong emotions in so many people for different reasons.
 It stirs up strong emotions for me.
 I ask that you read the whole post before passing judgments of any kind.
-My goal is to provide parents who are faced with the decision to medicate their special needs children an open and unbiased reference, with support.
-Medicating a special needs child is never an easy decision.

 Why would you choose to medicate your special needs child?

 Safety2012-I can still remember it as if it were yesterday.
 Bulldozer and I were in his developmental pediatrician's office.
 This was his third appointment.
 I had given the doctor a write up of Bulldozer's progress, my concerns, his behaviors, etc. The last six months had been particularly rough with Bulldozer.

 He had been diagnosed with autism in August of 2011.
 All of his therapies were now in place.
 He had speech therapy three times a week, occupational therapy two times a week, and physical therapy one time each week.
 Bulldozer was in a special education preschool class, attending five days a week.
 His teachers and therapists had sent his IEP evaluations and quarterly reports with us.

 Still, his ADHD tendencies, lack of safety awareness, constant need for visual stimulation, and inability to speak more than two word utterances were leading to some extremely scary and dangerous situations.
 Mind you, at the time, Bulldozer was only three years old.

 The doctor read through the information the school sent and what we had prepared.
 She looked at me.